 U.S. Measles Outbreaks Are Driven By A Global Surge In The Virus

-In the year 2000, the Centers for Disease Control and Prevention declared measles "eliminated" from the United States.
+In 2000, the Centers for Disease Control and Prevention declared measles "eliminated" from the United States.
 But with measles continuing to spread and at times flourish in many parts of the globe, the U.S. has been unable to remain immune to the disease.

 This year, the U.S. has its highest number of measles cases in 25 years.
 As of this week, the CDC has recorded 704 cases in 22 states.

-The re-emergence of measles is linked to parents who have chosen not to vaccinate their children against this highly contagious disease.
+The reemergence of measles is linked to parents who have chosen not to vaccinate their children against this highly contagious disease.

 But that's not the full explanation.
-Dr. James Goodson, a senior measles scientist at the CDC, says the U.S. outbreaks are being driven by a surge in measles globally.
+James Goodson, a senior measles scientist at the CDC, says the U.S. outbreaks are being driven by a surge in measles globally.

-The World Health Organization tallied more than 112,000 measles cases in the first quarter of 2019.
-This is up more than 300% compared to the same period in 2018.
-Dr. Tedros Adhanom Ghebreyesus, director general of WHO, calls the rise in measles "alarming" and a "global crisis."
+The World Health Organization tallied over 112,000 measles cases in the first quarter of 2019.
+This is up more than 300% compared with the same period in 2018.
+Tedros Adhanom Ghebreyesus, director-general of the WHO, calls the rise in measles "alarming" and a "global crisis."

-Madagascar is grappling with a measles outbreak that's sickened 70,000 people and killed more than a thousand.
+Madagascar is grappling with a measles outbreak that has sickened 70,000 people and killed more than 1,000.
 There are also significant outbreaks in Brazil, India, the Philippines, Ukraine and Venezuela.
 There have been smaller flare-ups in France, Greece, Israel and Georgia.

-"When we see large measles outbreaks in countries that are common destinations for U.S. travelers like we're seeing this year," Goodson says. "that's when we often see the largest number of measles cases in the U.S."
+"When we see large measles outbreaks in countries that are common destinations for U.S. travelers, like we're seeing this year," Goodson says, "that's when we often see the largest number of measles cases in the U.S."

 That's because of the nature of the virus.
 "The only reservoir for the measles virus is people," Goodson says.
 "So the only way you're going to get measles is if you come in contact with somebody who's infected with measles."

 Measles is one of the most highly contagious human diseases known to science.
-Before a measles vaccine was introduced in the U.S. in the 1960s, the CDC estimates there were 3-to-4 million cases a year in the country.
+Before a measles vaccine was introduced in the U.S. in the 1960s, the CDC estimates there were 3 million to 4 million cases a year in the country.

-Epidemiologists say that to stop the spread of the virus, 95% of people need to either be vaccinated or immune to measles because they already had the disease.
-In the year 2000, WHO launched a campaign to attack measles globally with the ambitious target of getting 90% of all children vaccinated before their first birthday.
-WHO at that point wasn't even talking about "eradicating" measles; the goal was simply to "control" it.
+Epidemiologists say that to stop the spread of the virus, 95% of people need to be either vaccinated or immune to measles because they already had the disease.
+In 2000, the WHO launched a campaign to attack measles globally, with the ambitious target of getting 90% of children vaccinated before their first birthday.
+The WHO at that point wasn't even talking about "eradicating" measles; the goal was simply to "control" it.

 The campaign has brought the estimated number of measles cases down from nearly a million a year globally in 2000 to just over 100,000 in 2016.
 But since then the number has increased dramatically.

 "Globally we've made great strides with reducing [measles] incidents by 80 percent since the year 2000," Goodson says.
 "But we do go through these periods where there are resurgences of measles.
-It happens and it's related to people not being vaccinated."
+It happens, and it's related to people not being vaccinated."

 Goodson says there are three basic scenarios globally in which measles ends up with fertile ground to spread.